tud-cd/tudscr/README.md

 + fixed bug with class **standalone**
 + loading the corporate design fonts in OpenType format with package **fontspec** is possible
-+ improved installation routine of PostScript fonts
++ improved installation routine of Type1 fonts
 + pages in the style of the corporate design are generated using the package **scrlayer-scrpage**
 + various options and commands to customize these pages